SLieve/technicalgrimoire/_posts/2018-09-11-How to Win a Fantasy Strike Tournament.md

 Now go download Fantasy Strike, sign up for the October tournament, add me as a friend (Mercifulhacker), and jump onto the [discord channel](https://discord.gg/FantasyStrike).

-I hope to see you in June's bracket.
+I hope to see you online.
 Good luck!